-Since we live in an automated world, it's not surprising that your ability to repay your mortgage comes down to a single number.
+Because we live in a computer-driven world, it should come as no surprise that your ability to repay virtually any loan comes down to a single number.

-The FICO score is built by credit agencies.
-They use the payment history from all of your loans: credit cards, mortgages, car loans and the like.
+The FICO score is created by credit reporting agencies.
+They use the payment history of your various loans: credit cards, mortgages, car/boat loans and the like.

-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
+The three agencies use slightly different formulas to build a credit score.
 The original FICO was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your credit score:

-- Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- History of Payments - Have you paid more than 30 days late, and how often?
+- Late Payments - Have you paid more than 30 days late?

-- Balances on your Credit Cards - How many accounts do you carry?
+- Credit Card Balances - How many accounts do you carry?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-How can you improve your credit score?
+Is it possible to raise your credit score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You must appeal for the credit agency to remove any incorrect data from your credit report; this is really the only way to quickly improve your credit score.
+You must, of course, appeal for the credit agency to remove any incorrect data from your credit report, which is the only way to quickly improve your credit score.

-Before you can improve your score, you have to get your score and be sure that the reports from each agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are information and tools that help you understand how to improve your credit score.
+Before you can improve your FICO score, you must get your score and be sure that the credit reports from each agency are correct.
+Fair Isaac, the corporation that invented the original FICO credit score, sells scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.
+You can get a free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.